prime-project-uic/package.development/README.md

   - [Writing an R package from
     scratch](https://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/).
-    In this article, the author gives a small and quick guidence for how to create a package.
-If you don’t bulid any package before, you can just follow this article and you will create you own package within 10 minutes.
+    In this article, the author gives a small and quick guidance for how to create a package.
+If you don’t build any package before, you can just follow this article and you will create you own package within 10 minutes.